kbdharun/Java-Programs/Class/Sep_5_class/notes.md

 ## Programs to try

-- *Compute array of 3 distance using static datamember*.
+- *Compute array of 3 distances using static data member*.